future

 Futures allow you to more easily compose asynchronous operations.

-This utility is inspired by the Future
+This utility is inspired by the Future type in Rust.

 Installation